How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 "How much do bass lessons cost?" is one of the first questions almost every new student asks me, and it's a fair one.
+Some people ask it as "how much are bass lessons" or "what do bass teachers charge," and the answer is the same either way.
 Private bass lessons typically run $30–$100 per hour in the US, with most experienced one-on-one instructors landing in the $50–$75 range.
 Online subscription platforms and group classes cost less but trade off personalization.
-Below I'll walk through the real price landscape in 2025–2026, what actually drives the numbers, how my own rates sit in that picture, and a few questions I'd ask any teacher before sending them money.
+Below I will walk through the real price landscape, what actually drives the numbers, how my own rates sit in that picture, and a few questions I'd ask any teacher before sending them money.

 What you're actually paying for